solonovamax/Qev/README.md

-# soloBOT
+# Qev

 ## Info

-soloBOT is a bot I made to replace the 5+ bots that most servers seem to have on them.
+Qev is a bot I made to replace the 5+ bots that most servers seem to have on them.
 It is meant to be the only bot that you need for your server.
 I am still adding commands to the bot, and if you have any ideas, (no matter how niche) feel free to suggest them!
 Please see [my contact info](#contact)

 Credit to pikisuperstar for the background used for the !level command.